A (1+1) dimensional example of Quarkyonic matter: One baryon, two baryons, and finite baryon density (One flavor)

 The additional energetic cost comes from the repulsive interaction between two baryons.
 Its asymptotic form is ($R$ is the distance between two baryons)

 When $R\sim m_\varphi^{-1}$, the strength of repulsion becomes the same order as the single baryon mass.

 How generic is this sort of the strong repulsive force in general dimensions?
 In QCD$_4$, we know that the $\omega$ meson exchanges in nuclear forces are strong and repulsive.
 One interpretation of the strength is that it comes from the quark number of $O(\Nc)$ which produces a large number of $U(1)$ mesons of $O(\Nc)$.
-The repulsive feature presumably comes from an additive property of $U(1)$ charges, in sharp contrast to other non-Abelian charges such as isospins.
+The repulsive feature presumably comes from an additive property of $U(1)$ charges, in sharp contrast to other non-Abelian charges such as isospins which stays at $O(\Nc^0)$ for the ground state baryons.

 We expect that this viewpoint be increasingly important at higher quark density.
-While non-Abelian charge densities such as colors or isospins cancel one another and remain at $O(1)$, the enhancement of the quark number density is not stopped.
+While non-Abelian charge densities such as colors or isospins cancel one another and remain at $O(1)$, the enhancement of the quark number density is not tempered at large density.
 Then strong repulsive interactions become increasingly important, and then completely change baryon structures.
-Eventually computations based on the quasi-particle picture of baryons break down, implying that the quarks become reasonable effective degrees of freedom.
+Eventually computations based on the quasi-particle picture of baryons break down, implying that the quarks become reasonable effective degrees of freedom to describe most part of the Fermi sea.